-In April 2006, a shaft intended to provide ventilation to the main mine had reached a depth of approximately 1300 ft. when the miners hit a high volume groundwater layer and a valve on a 2 in. grout line leading to this water zone failed, resulting in the flooding of the mine shaft.
+In April 2006, a shaft intended to provide ventilation to the main mine had reached a depth of approximately 1300ft when the miners hit a high-volume groundwater layer and a valve on a two inch grout line leading to this water zone failed, resulting in the flooding of the mine shaft.

-Having had experience deploying guided inertial navigation systems on the ROV, SeaView recommended the ROV be positioned using a CDL Mini-positioning guided Inertial Navigation System (INS) and that Nuytco contract SeaView’s historical partner in INS operations, SeaVision Marine Ltd. of Connecticut.
-Other identified equipment was a DIDSON imaging multi-beam sonar, RDI Doppler Velocity Log, CDL Minipulse profiling sonar, Imagenex 881a imaging sonar, two Outland Technology P&T cameras and two 150 W DSPL halogen lamps to be deployed in addition to the standard low light Seaeye Camera.
+Having had experience deploying guided inertial navigation systems on the ROV, SeaView recommended the ROV be positioned using a CDL Mini-positioning guided inertial navigation system (INS).
+Other identified equipment was a DIDSON imaging multi-beam sonar, RDI Doppler velocity log, CDL Minipulse profiling sonar, Imagenex 881a imaging sonar, two Outland Technology P&T cameras and two 150 W DSPL halogen lamps to be deployed in addition to the standard low light Seaeye camera.